Imposing quasineutrality on electrostatic plasmas via the Dirac theory of constraints: Conclusions

 \section{Conclusions}

 In this work, we have reformulated the Vlasov-Poisson and Vlasov-Ampère systems by imposing quasineutrality as a Dirac constraint.
 The resulting constrained dynamical equations were derived within the noncanonical Hamiltonian framework, using the standard Hamiltonian functionals of the two models and Dirac brackets constructed via Dirac’s algorithm.
 In this formulation, the electric field is eliminated, and new advection terms emerge involving generalized gradient velocity and force fields.
-These terms enforce the quasineutrality condition (or more generally charge density conservation) and their calculation, require in general solving three elliptic partial differential equations.
+These terms enforce the quasineutrality condition (or more generally charge density conservation) and their calculation, require, in general, solving three elliptic partial differential equations.
 In the 1D-1V case, however, the gradient fields can be computed explicitly.

-We also performed numerical simulations using the constrained quasineutral (QN) equations and demonstrated that the evolution of the distribution function differs significantly from that of the standard, unconstrained VP and VA systems.
+We also performed numerical simulations using the constrained QN (QN) equations and demonstrated that the evolution of the distribution function differs significantly from that of the standard, unconstrained VP and VA systems.
 We observed that in the QN simulation, the charge density remains consistently over two orders of magnitude smaller than that in the VP simulation, validating the effectiveness of the method used to impose quasineutrality.
-The fact that the charge density does not vanish to machine precision is attributed to the numerical scheme, which is not specifically designed to conserve integral quantities; however, the accuracy improves with finer grids and smaller time steps.
+The fact that the charge density does not vanish to machine precision is attributed to the numerical scheme, which is not specifically designed to conserve invariants; however, the accuracy improves with finer grids and smaller time steps.
 Finally, we performed a comparative analysis of the Dirac forces relative to the fluid forces, showing that the former becomes less significant at larger length scales.
+These numerical experiments serve as verification tests for the new model, since the observed preservation of charge density and current incompressibility, demonstrate that the discretized implementation satisfies the Dirac-imposed constraints.